lTheMightyMl/Jozve/Jozve.md

 # 3

 ## Convex Optimization
-As you may know,  convex optimization problem is an optimization problem in hich the objective function is a convex function and the feasible set is a convex set.
+As you may know,  convex optimization problem is an optimization problem in which the objective function is a convex function and the feasible set is a convex set.
 Now let's examine some useful properties:

  - every local minimum is a  global minimum